Ninpo Martial Arts

 NINJUTSU 忍術

 Togakure Ryu Ninpo Taijutsu is the full name of the style of Ninjutsu practiced in our dojo.
-Currently in its 34th generation, this style of Ninjutsu is an authentic tradition that has survived more than 900 years since its beginnings in feudal Japan.
+Currently in its 34th generation, under Soke Hatsumi Masaaki, this style of Ninjutsu is an authentic tradition that has survived more than 900 years since its beginnings in feudal Japan.
 Its martial roots extend through history to the cradle of modern civilization.

 If you examine the term ‘Ninjutsu’, you can break it down into two words.
 ‘NIN’ and ‘JUTSU’, both Japanese words with their own meanings.
 The closest English translation for ‘NIN’ is ‘patience’ and for ‘JUTSU’ it’s “true technique”.
 When you combine these two together to form the term ‘Ninjutsu’, you get the “true techniques of patience”.